Above-Os/terminus-apps/stealth7b/README.md

 Jan's long-term vision is to build a cognitive framework for future robots, who are practical, useful assistants for humans and businesses in everyday life.

 # Jan Model Converter
-This is a repository for the [open-source converter](https://github.com/janhq/model-converter.
+This is a repository for the [open-source converter](https://github.com/janhq/model-converter).
 We would be grateful if the community could contribute and strengthen this repository.
-We are aiming to expand the repo that can convert into various types of format
+We are aiming to expand the repo that can convert into various types of format.